-Gently dissolve the treacle and chocolate in the milk then remove from the heat.
+Gently dissolve the treacle and chocolate in the milk, remove from the heat and allow to cool.

 Put the flour, yeast, sugar and salt into a large bowl and blend them together.

 Stir in the water, and when everything looks craggy and lumpy.

 Using your hands, gather everything together into a doughy mass.